 An investor would appreciate that an IT Company is highly dependent on its employees as a departure of any key resource/skilled employee may put a customer project in jeopardy and it may take some time for the company to find a replacement for the key employee.
 Moreover, hiring a new employee and training her to meet expected skill levels may involve additional cost and time, which will hurt the customer project in terms of cost and timeliness of completion.

 Therefore, it is essential that an IT Company keep its attrition level at a low level.
 IT companies provide the attrition levels of their employees in their public disclosures.
 E.g. Cyient Ltd, investor’s presentation dated April 25, 2019, page 43:

-Monitoring employee productivity in terms of revenue & profits per employee as well as utilization and attrition levels is essential in cases of IT Companies because any disruption at employee level can cause a delay in completion of customer projects, which apart from monetary loss also hurts the reputation of the company.
+Monitoring employee productivity in terms of revenue & profits per employee as well as utilization and attrition levels is essential in cases of IT Companies because any disruption at the employee level can cause a delay in the completion of customer projects, which apart from monetary loss also hurts the reputation of the company.
 It also has an impact on the chances of winning new/repeat business for IT companies.

 We may see an example of Cyient Ltd, which lost revenue opportunities in FY2019 primarily due to attrition and inability to find required talent in its remaining employees.
 Cyient Ltd, April 25, 2019 conference call, page 10-11:

 Pankaj Kapoor: Krishna, during this year FY2019 we had at least a couple of quarters in which what we guided for versus what finally came in, there was a reasonable gap.
 So I am just trying to understand that how who have looked at this issue and have you made any changes to the way you try to forecast the business outlook….